callmechristian/nn-on-edge-simulation-benchmarks/README.md

     ```

    The `[extensive]` flag is optional and determines whether to write extensive snapshots or just the average snapshot to the CSV file.

-**Note:** Ensure you have the necessary dependencies, such as the `psutil` library and the required custom classes (`SystemMonitor`, `SS_Model`), in your project.

-Feel free to adapt and integrate the `SystemMonitor` class into your project for efficient system resource monitoring.